 About District 15

-Community Consolidated School District 15 is the second largest elementary district in Illinois with more than 12,800 pre-K through 8th grade students — has 15 K-6 schools, 4 junior highs, and one alternative school.
+Community Consolidated School District 15 — the second largest elementary district in Illinois with more than 12,800 pre-K through 8th grade students — has 15 K-6 schools, 4 junior highs, and one alternative school.
 It serves a diverse population of all or part of seven northwest suburban communities: Palatine, Rolling Meadows, Hoffman Estates, Inverness, South Barrington, Arlington Heights, and Schaumburg.
 The district consists of approximately 35 square miles, with a population of 119,054 (2010).

 District 15 has fifteen elementary schools, four junior high schools, and one preschool early childhood center and alternative public day school.